Faylixe/wage/02 - Memory.md

 memory, it put the target memory address in the address bus, and the target data in the data bus.
 Nothing more, nothing less.

+The address space is the range of address that can be reached through your address bus.
+In case of the gameboy, the address bus has a 16-bit size, which means we can transit address of 16-bit size through it.
+It can then vary between 0 and 2<sup>16</sup> - 1

 ### Memory banking